mtham8/D3Sandbox/notes.md

 make sure you construct an array out of the data.

 CIRCLE:
+The important attributes we need to draw an SVG Circle in D3.js are - cx, cy and r.
 <svg width="50" height="50">
   <circle cx="25" cy="25" r="25" fill="purple" />
 </svg>